gymreklab/chips/README.md

 * --paired`: Simulated paired-end reads (by default single-end reads are generated).

 Model parameters: (either user-specified or learned from `chipmunk learn`:
+* `--model <str>`: JSON file with model parameters (e.g. from running learn.
+Setting parameters with other options overrides anything in the JSON file.
 * `--gamma-frag <float>,<float>`: Parameters for fragment length distribution (k, theta for Gamma distribution).
 Default: 15.67,15,49
 * `--spot <float>`: SPOT score (fraction of reads in peaks).
 Default: 0.18
 * `--frac <float>`: Fraction of the genome that is bound.
 Default: 0.03